 Society of Friends -- England

-Scope and Contents Correspondence, portraits, photographs, poetry, genealogy and misc. papers related to Nicholas Waln and the Waln family.
-Bulk of the material consists of correspondence related to Nicholas Waln's journeys as a Quaker minister in England and Ireland.
-Topics discussed include news of family, Friends activities, travel, friendship, spiritual matters, ministry, slave conditions in the West Indies (1784 letter from William B. Clark); other correspondents include James Bringhurst, Joseph Bringhurst,...
+Correspondence, portraits, photographs, poetry, genealogy, and miscellaneous papers related to Nicholas Waln and the Waln family.
+Bulk of the material consists of correpsondence related to Nicholas Waln's journeys as a Quaker minister in England and Ireland.
+Topics discussed include news of family, activities of Friends, travel, friendship, spiritual matters, and ministry.
+Includes a chart of Waln family genealogy.